kronda/kronda/wordpress/wp-content/plugins/pressgram/README.txt

 The following fine control presets are customizable to your blog:

 * Show/hide Pressgram defined category posts from home page.
+* Show Pressgram defined category posts on home page only if they also contain at least one additional category.
 * Show/hide Pressgram defined category posts from rss feeds.
+* Show Pressgram defined category posts in feeds only if they also contain at least one additional category.
 * Post Type: select from available post types or select 'Unattached Media'
 * Post Status: select from Published, Pending, Draft, or Private
 * Post Format: select from available post formats